castorini/NCE-CNN-Torch/README.md

 git clone https://github.com/marquis-wu/pairwise-nn.git
 ```

-``3.`` Using our script to download and preprocess the Glove word embedding:
+``3.`` Using following script to download and preprocess the Glove word embedding:
 ```
 $ sh fetch_and_preprocess.sh
 ```